-- ✤ Where is the block center going to be in my classroom?
+- Where is the block center going to be in my classroom?
 It will be a noisy area and an area that requires space.
 Find a place where there is little traffic and not near the reading center or your guiding reading table. - What kind of blocks do I need to buy?
-There are so many different kind of blocks.
-For my grant, I wanted to use the unit blocks (the one Froebel created and have past the test of time).
-I also purchased Lincoln Logs (they bring great childhood memories).
+There are so many different kinds of blocks.
+I was fortunate to have my sister donate her classroom set of unit blocks (the one Froebel created and have past the test of time).
+I also purchased Lincoln Logs (they bring great childhood memories), structural blocks, and table blocks.
 I already had connecting cubes and connecting triangles.
 The market has many different kinds of blocks.
 There are also foam blocks, cardboard blocks, Lego blocks, Duplo blocks,...
 See next page for listing of where to purchase blocks. - How many blocks will I need?
 The way I tackled this was economically.
 How many blocks can I buy with the funds I had?
 Based on the number of blocks I purchased, I restricted the center to the number of kids who could work with the amount of blocks without feeling limited.
 This management technique also avoids disputes in the block center. - Where am I going to store the blocks?
-My original grant had allocated for a shelf, but the shipping and handling was going to be quite expensive.
-My plan was to either save cost by going to a local store or hunting for a shelf in the school.
-I was quite fortunate to find a large shelf that was in a storage room and was able to use the shelf money to purchase more resources to supplement my project. - When will the students use the blocks?
+I was quite fortunate to find a large shelf that was in a storage room.
+You may approach your administrator and search through the storage room for furniture that no one is using. - When will the students use the blocks?
 During my morning Language Arts block, students were encouraged to go to "Morning Centers", but during the afternoon Math block students were allowed to go to the "Math Centers" which included the block area.
 I prefer afternoon, because it is a time when the students are becoming restless and need the sensory stimulation and the change of environment.